 - 1. This new McDonalds is in a residential area with large quiet existing housing estates and more planned and will be next to a large nursing home when built.
 It will create noise and nuisance and disturbance and in view of the recent grant of planning permission for a nursing home would be entirely unsuitable as there may be sick and fragile residents needing their sleep. - 2.
-The licence would encourage more traffic both vehicular ( heavy lorries) and pedestrian during the hours of sleep for most people which would be detrimental to the living conditions of adjoining residents. - 3.
+The licence would encourage more traffic both vehicular (heavy lorries) and pedestrian during the hours of sleep for most people which would be detrimental to the living conditions of adjoining residents. - 3.
 There is a concern about safety particularly at night. - 4.
 One of the nearest 24 McDonalds, at Ely, has become a focus of police because of antisocial behaviour and has had to be closed on occasions when disorder has broken out.
 We do not want this in Downham Market particularly next to a nursing home.

 I trust that when considering the application, you will take my objections into account.

+, , ,

 Yours faithfully,

-Environment and Planning - Licensing, Borough Council of King's Lynn and West Norfolk,
+Environment and Planning - Licensing,Borough Council of King's Lynn and West Norfolk,

 King's Court,Chapel Street,

 King's Lynn PE30 1EX

 12th April 2022 Dear Sirs, Re: Application for Premises Licence for McDonald's Downham Market PE38 9LI Restaurants Limited, 163 Bexwell Road I am a retired economist and head of research from the peace and tranquillity, especially at nights, of the Bext the safety that accompanies it.
-I therefore must prote the granting of a 24 hour licence to McDonalds in Bext Furthermore there are 2 schools in the area near the peace of the pe well Road and (areas and est in the strongest possible terms against well Road. which has had problems with breakins in the past ove In this time of covid, I argue most strongly that the we respite at night and in addition the roundabout by the for defence purposes with its approach to Marham air farm gate in the A10 is increasingly vital We have seen other towns degenerate with county lin schoolchildren and young people exposed at night to p Yours faithfully, BOROUGH COUNCIL OF KING'S LYNN & WEST NORFOLK RECEIVED 4 1 3 APR 2022 C. SMITH
+I therefore must prote the granting of a 24 hour licence to McDonalds in Bext Furthermore there are 2 schools in the area near the which has had problems with breakins in the past over In this time of covid, I argue most strongly that the we respite at night and in addition the roundabout by the est in the strongest possible terms against well Road. proposed establishment at least one of ernight and computers stolen. ell and the ill need the best possible a farm gate in the A10 is increasingly vital for defence purposes with its approach to Marham ai We have seen other towns degenerate with county lir schoolchildren and young people exposed at night to nes and we have no wish to see our Yours faithfully, BOROUGH COUNCIL OF KING'S LYNN & WEST NORFOLK RECEIVED 1 3 APR 2022 C. SMITH